-Here is the direct download link.
+Here is the direct download link (version 1.1, 2023).
 The file is hosted via Google and is a little less than 5 MB in size.
 A new page will open and all you have to do is click the download button.

 Simplified download screen.
 Yours may look different based on your browser.

 If you're not familiar with Google Earth, it's pretty simple.
 Once you download the file, all you have to do is expand the menu (the little right-side arrows) to show the main sections.
 Pick one and expand it, decide which province you want to look at and expand that folder, and then pick the item(s) categories you're interested in.
 If you want to look at all of a particular site for the whole country, just click on each of the files within the various provinces.